void-linux/void-docs/src/config/services/index.md

 Some advantages of using runit include:

 - a small code base, making it easier to audit for bugs and security issues.
-- each service is given a clean process state, regardless of how the service was started or restarted: it will be started with the same environment, resource limits, open file descriptors, and controlling terminals.
+- each service is given a clean process environment, regardless of how the service was started or restarted: it will be started with the same environment variables, resource limits, open file descriptors, and controlling terminals.
 - a reliable logging facility for services, where the log service stays up as long as the relevant service is running and possibly writing to the log.